An overview to different I/O patterns in Python.

 Skipping the synchronous approach and having a closer look to the rest.

-We saw that for this particular case, asyncio is a better solution.
-Although it took us a few patterns to end up with the fastest solution, we realized that our original code changed quite a bit by including new libraries.
+solution, we realized that our original code changed quite a bit by including new libraries.
 In turn, those will change our tests too.

-Coming back to the original questions, requests would work just fine, but we will create toil and at the same time, our project will keep growing.
+project will keep growing.
 At some point, we should allocate time to refactor it by adding new features.

 Is this a bad thing?
 Not necessarily.
 Project requirements and staff are part of a business' living cycle.